 I’d probably be sitting under a bridge writing this post on scrap paper while I ate beans out of a can.

 I’ve got a folder full of emails from kind readers who have stuck with me over the years, and we have formed real-life friendships even.
 Those encouraging emails always seem to come in on the hard days when the road is kicking my ass — thank you!

 Andrew Walker and Shaun Stratford

-Shaun was a fearless-yet-cool Canadian photographer with a Mohawk who actually showed me how to use my new SLR camera.
+Shaun was a fearless-yet-laid-back Canadian photographer with a mohawk who actually showed me how to use my new SLR camera.
 His on-the-job lessons came in handy later for making a dollar or two to pay for an expensive travel habit!